Enchanted Forest Wedding Theme Party and Reception Centerpieces

 In this photo of an enchanted forest wedding, candles in mason jars, candles hanging from trees, natural products, all enhance an enchanted forest wedding theme.

 I love how they used actual cut trees as charger plates.
+I used cut tree chargers, as levels, for bird houses on a centerpiece for a client.
 This enchanted forest party theme is very creative.
 Photo is from David Tuterra's My Fair Wedding

 A trend that I found, through my internet searching, is the “Enchanted Forest” wedding theme.
 This is a theme that is close to my own heart because over 15 years ago, I created an enchanted forest for a children's expo that I promoted.
 I had trees brought in from a local nursery, paths were created, woodland animals were added, but for a wedding, nothing says romance more than beautiful flowing wedding dresses, tall trees full of twinkling lights and birds perched tucked into the branches, rich earthy tones such as greens, browns, and creams.
 After enjoying this page, don't forget to visit my other party decor and decorating pages.